Instructions to Authors

 Article Publishing Charge

 Authors who submit articles are required to pay an article publishing charge (APC) after their articles are accepted for publication.
 All articles will be published open access.
-The APC will be waived if the first author or the corresponding author is a member of the Japanese Society for Medical and Biological Engineering.
+The APC will be waived if the first author or the corresponding author is a member of the Japanese Society for Medical and Biological Engineering at the time of submission.
+Or if their application for membership has been received by the society before submission and the application is approved before the paper acceptance, the APC will be also waived.

 Creative Commons licenses